ukasz1/Github_search_user_-with-John-Smilga-/README.md

 ## See online

-To see this project online navigate to: https://ukasz1-react-search-github-users.netlify.app
+To see this project online navigate [here](https://ukasz1-react-search-github-users.netlify.app)

 ## Starter Project